This is a juicy one. 70% people get this one wrong. I stream science LIVE M-W-F 1pm PT.

 So here's a trick question which of these has a higher buoyancy force.
 It's actually the rubber ball point see.
 Force has nothing to do with the density of the object, just the volume.
 So since the rubber ball takes up more space, it has a higher buoyancy force, but you might object.

 Then why does the rubber ball sink and the balloon floats?
 Remember it's a tug of war, the rubber ball sinks, because the force from gravity on the thick rubber, skin and the air inside is bigger than the buoyancy force, but for the balloon, even though it doesn't have as big of a buoyancy force compared to the ball.
 It still floats up because that buoyancy force is bigger than the weight arrow from the helium and the thin rubber shell and the helium will keep rising like a ball floating up from deep in a lake, and then it will eventually hang out where the density, the Atmosphere is roughly equal to the density of the helium in the balloon, because that's where the tug of war becomes equal, we made it through now, back to my nephews, that's my nephew.
 Beckham he's watching right now, hello, backup!
 I love you.
 It's a tough love that was tough love.
+That's possibly my favorite clip of any clip I've ever made on YouTube.
+He was fine, even though it was like sand eventually, so we're gon na answer this.
+Now we got all the puzzle pieces.
+First, I'm gon na give you the grade-school answer.

 Someone gave me this suggestion and breaking it down into different levels, so the grade-school answer is, if I step on this scale and I'm holding these balloons, which are less dense than the air around me right now.
 If you take my average density, it's kind of like wearing a life jacket, what do you think happens to my weight on the scale?
 Well, let's say I had 5000 balloons, fun fact at about five thousand balloons, someone like me would float kind of like the movie up the more helium balloons, I'm holding the less.
 That scale is going to read.
 Conversely, I have this heavy weight here and more weight.